Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 > Evidence-based medicine teaches clinicians the practical application of clinical epidemiology, as needed to address specific problems of specific patients.
 It guides clinicians on how to find the best evidence relevant to a specific problem, how to assess the quality of that evidence, and perhaps most difficult, how to decide if the evidence applies to a specific patient.

 After
+> Evidence-based medicine teaches clinicians the practical application of clinical epidemiology: how to find the best evidence relevant to a specific problem, how to assess the quality of that evidence, and how to decide if the evidence applies to a specific patient.

+Or
+> Evidence-based medicine teaches clinicians how to find the best evidence relevant to a specific problem, how to assess the quality of that evidence, and how to decide if the evidence applies to a specific patient.

 Before
 > Finally, the lessons of clinical epidemiology are not meant to be limited to academic physician-epidemiologists, who sometimes have more interest in analyzing data than caring for patients.
 Clinical epidemiology holds the promise of providing clinicians with the tools necessary to improve the outcomes of their patients.

 After
+>